alisulas/Sistem-Antrian-bank/README.md

 - [ ] add maps
 - [ ] ask clients for their current location in the browser
 - [ ] allow users to upload pictures of their food
+- [ ] Place order for category item